 You can learn more about how to manage all cookies across different types of browsers by visiting www.allaboutcookies.org.
 The site includes additional useful information on cookies.
 Cookie management tools are device and browser specific and may not work on all devices.

 Our website does not currently recognize “Do Not Track” signals sent by some browsers.

 We use technical, physical, and administrative safeguards that are designed to improve the confidentiality, integrity and accessibility of your Personal Information and Protected Health Information.
 We incorporate secure storage and transmission technologies including strong encryption, firewalls, fine-grained access control and secure audit.
 We cannot, however, ensure or warrant the security of any information you transmit to us via the Services, and you do so at your own risk.
 We also cannot guarantee that such information may not be accessed, disclosed, altered, or destroyed by breach of any of our technical, physical, or administrative safeguards.

-If you are a resident of California, you may be entitled to the privacy rights described below under the California Consumer Privacy Act (“CCPA”).
-Please note that certain categories of Personal Information, such as PHI, are not covered by these CCPA privacy rights, but may be protected by HIPAA and other laws that provide similar protections.
+Depending on your state of residence, you may be entitled to additional privacy rights regarding your Personal Information.
+For example, if you are a resident of California, you may be entitled to the privacy rights described below under the California Consumer Privacy Act (“CCPA”) and other applicable laws.
+Please note that certain categories of Personal Information, such as PHI, are not covered by state law privacy rights, but may be protected by HIPAA and other laws that provide similar protections.

 The Right to Know.
 You have the right to request: